Sam9875/Egocentric-VIsion-/(Understanding_Code)README.txt

 - Video segment extraction (via `ffmpeg`)
 - Inference using a VideoQA model (e.g., Video-LLaVA)
 - Result generation and qualitative+quantitative analysis
+- We have seen the result with some quantitative metrics (e.g. ROUGE or BLEU)

 The code is well-commented and step-by-step, making it easy to replicate the extension.

 ---

 ### Additional Resources